-- The complaint is withdrawn. - Diary sheets are not completed and returned within the timescales as requested. - Informal action has been taken and the nuisance has abated for 4 weeks. - 8.2.3 The closure and resolution of a noise complaint may occur when the investigating officer has followed the investigation through to its completion, resulting in one of the following; - The noise complaint has been resolved (the noise has been prevented, stopped, or reduced) through informal action e.g., email, telephone call or warning letter. - A notice has been served and complied with or work has been carried out in default. - Where other formal enforcement action has been taken and the noise or its recurrence has been prevented, stopped, or reduced e.g., service of notices to restrict construction site times of noisy operations. - The noise complained of does not fall within the jurisdiction of SRS. - No statutory nuisance or other formally actionable noise has been identified by the investigation carried out and no informal resolution is likely. - The matter has been referred to an external agency or another department. - The complainant does not cooperate with reasonable and necessary requests to assist with investigating the complaint such as completing a noise diary or is otherwise unreasonable in their behaviour.
+- 8.2.1 If, following the investigation of a service request, a nuisance has not been substantiated the case will be closed.
+We recognise that the closure of a case is significant to the complainant and will handle it in a consistent and sensitive manner.
+In all cases, we will communicate the decision to the complainant either verbally or in writing that we intend to close the investigation. - 8.2.2 We will not contact the complainant in the following situations: - The complaint is withdrawn. - Diary sheets are not completed and returned within the timescales as requested. - Informal action has been taken and the nuisance has abated for 4 weeks. - 8.2.3 The closure and resolution of a nuisance complaint may occur when the investigating officer has followed the investigation through to its completion, resulting in one of the following: - Automatic closure of the complaint without notification if no contact within 28 days. - The nuisance complaint has been resolved (the nuisance has been prevented, stopped, or reduced) through informal action e.g., email, telephone call or warning letter. - An abatement notice has been served and complied with or work has been carried out in default. - Where other formal enforcement action has been taken and the nuisance or its recurrence has been prevented, stopped, or reduced. - The nuisance complained of does not fall within the jurisdiction of SRS. - No statutory nuisance or other formally actionable nuisance has been identified by the investigation carried out and no informal resolution is likely. - The matter has been referred to an external agency or another department. - The complainant does not cooperate with reasonable and necessary requests to assist with investigating the complaint such as completing a nuisance diary or is otherwise unreasonable in their behaviour.